 Under FEFA, both the Florida Department of Environmental Protection (FDEP) and the South Florida Water Management District (SFWMD) are given enforcement power and duties on such issues as:

-A major goal is to decrease the levels of phosphorus in the Everglades to acceptable levels that will improve the overall health of the Everglades Ecosystem and surrounding vicinities.
+Major goals are to decrease the levels of phosphorus in the Everglades to acceptable levels and to improve the overall health of the Everglades Ecosystem and surrounding vicinities.

 What are the duties of FDEP and SFWMD under FEFA?

-Everglades construction project: Under FEFA, the SFWMD is charged with implementing the Everglades Construction Project (ECP), whereby the state or SFWMD purchases land (e.g., the Rotenberger property, http://myfwc.com/viewing/recreation/wmas/lead/rotenberger/) to build stormwater treatment facilities to treat and improve the quality of waters coming from the Everglades Agricultural Area.
+Everglades construction project: Under FEFA, SFWMD is charged with implementing the Everglades Construction Project (ECP), whereby the state or SFWMD purchases land to build stormwater treatment facilities to improve the quality of waters coming from the Everglades Agricultural Area.
 Public lands are also included in the Everglades Construction Project with the goal to treat and improve the quality of waters not coming from Everglades Agricultural Area.

-There is a limit on the tax rate that the SFWMD can set to fund the Everglades Construction Project.
-Under FEFA, the SFWMD cannot levy ad valorem taxes in excess of 0.1 mill within the Okeechobee Basin.
-The SFWMD must obtain a National Pollutant Discharge Elimination System Watershed Permit to build stormwater treatment facilities to participate in the Everglades Construction Project.
+There is a limit on the tax rate that SFWMD can set to fund the Everglades Construction Project.
+Under FEFA, SFWMD cannot levy ad valorem taxes in excess of 0.1 mill within the Okeechobee Basin (which means no more than 10 cents for every $1,000 of taxable property value).
+SFWMD must obtain a National Pollutant Discharge Elimination System Watershed Permit to build stormwater treatment facilities to participate in the Everglades Construction Project.

-Improvement and restoration of the Everglades water supply: The SFWMD uses stormwater treatment areas to increase the quantity of water in the Everglades ecosystem.
-The SFWMD must coordinate its water supply program with the federal government and, along with the FDEP, push for amendments to the federal restoration program if needed.
+Improvement and restoration of the Everglades water supply: SFWMD uses stormwater treatment areas to increase the quantity of water in the Everglades ecosystem.
+SFWMD must coordinate its water supply program with the federal government and, along with FDEP, push for amendments to the federal restoration program if needed.

-Research and monitoring of the Everglades: The FDEP and the SFWMD head a research and monitoring program to generate water quality data for the Everglades and to evaluate the effectiveness of BMPs and stormwater treatment areas in reducing the levels of phosphorus in the Everglades and Everglades Agricultural Area.
-The FDEP and the SFWMD use the data generated to evaluate water quality standards and to implement Total Maximum Daily Load (TMDL) plans and BMPs in the Everglades and Everglades Agricultural Area.
-Beginning March 1, 2006, annual reports summarizing the data and findings of the research and monitoring program must be issued by the FDEP and the SFWMD.
+Research and monitoring of the Everglades: FDEP and SFWMD head a research and monitoring program to generate water quality data for the Everglades and to evaluate the effectiveness of best management practices (BMPs) and stormwater treatment areas in reducing the levels of phosphorus in the Everglades and Everglades Agricultural Area.
+FDEP and SFWMD use the research and monitoring results to evaluate water quality standards and to implement Total Maximum Daily Load (TMDL) plans and BMPs in the Everglades and Everglades Agricultural Area.
+Beginning March 1, 2006, annual reports summarizing the data and findings of the research and monitoring program must be issued by FDEP and SFWMD.

-Additional information about the Everglades restoration programs can be found at the FDEP website at http://www.dep.state.fl.us/everglades/default.htm.
+Additional information about the Everglades restoration programs can be found at the FDEP website (http://www.dep.state.fl.us/everglades/default.htm).

-For more information about the National Pollutant Discharge Elimination System Watershed Permit for the Everglades Construction Project Stormwater Treatment Area, see the FDEP website at http://www.dep.state.fl.us/everglades/ecp_sta.htm.
+For more information about the National Pollutant Discharge Elimination System Watershed Permit for the Everglades Construction Project Stormwater Treatment Area, visit the FDEP website (http://www.dep.state.fl.us/everglades/ecp_sta.htm).